Informfully/Recommenders/README.md

   ```

 ## Contributing
 Your are welcome to contribute to the Informfully ecosystem and become a part of our community.
 Feel free to:
   - fork any of the [Informfully repositories](https://github.com/Informfully)
   - join and write on the [dicussion board](https://github.com/orgs/Informfully/discussions)
   - make changes and create pull requests

 Please post your feature requests and bug reports in our [GitHub issues](https://github.com/Informfully/Documentation/issues) section.

+## License
+Released under the [MIT License](LICENSE).
+(Please note that the respective copyright licenses of third-party libraries and dependencies apply.)

 ![Screenshots](https://raw.githubusercontent.com/Informfully/Documentation/main/docs/source/img/app_screens.png)